 Gareth Southgate defends decision to play Harry Kane despite burnout fears

-Gareth Southgate has defended his decision to bring on Harry Kane for England amid fears the Tottenham striker is nearing burnout.
+Gareth Southgate has defended his decision to bring on Harry Kane for England, amid fears the Tottenham striker is nearing burnout.

-Kane replaced Danny Welbeck on 61 minutes as England beat Switzerland 1-0 at the King Power Stadium to break a run of three straight defeats.
+Kane replaced Danny Welbeck on 61 minutes as England beat Switzerland 1-0 at the King Power Stadium on Tuesday night to break a run of three straight defeats.

 Sky Sports pundit Gary Neville had questioned why Kane was in the squad for the friendly after a relentless summer for England and busy start to the Premier League season with Tottenham.